South Amboy, New Jersey: History

 South Amboy has passed through three of the five types of New Jersey municipalities.
-It was first mentioned on May 28, 1782, in minutes of the Board of chosen freeholders as having been formed from Perth Amboy Township.
+It was first mentioned on May 28, 1782, in minutes of the Board of Chosen Freeholders as having been formed from Perth Amboy Township.
 It was formally incorporated as a township by the Township Act of 1798 on February 21, 1798.
 Over the next 90 years, portions split off to form Monroe Township (April 9, 1838), Madison Township (March 2, 1869; later renamed as Old Bridge Township) and Sayreville Township (April 6, 1876; later Borough of Sayreville).
+Other modern municipalities included in these splits are Jamesburg, South Brunswick and Cranbury.
 As of February 25, 1888, South Amboy borough was formed, replacing South Amboy Township.
 On April 11, 1908, South Amboy was incorporated as a city, replacing South Amboy borough, confirmed by a referendum held on July 21, 1908.